Get

 Many anesthetics have short lifespans, meaning they need to be given constantly throughout the procedure, but they will also be out of your dog’s system quickly.
 Most dogs will wake up within a few hours after their teeth cleaning, though it will take them a little while to fully return to themselves.

 Expect your pup to be a bit off for 24–48 hours following anesthesia for teeth cleaning.
 During this time, they may be groggy and uncoordinated, lack an appetite, and just want to sleep.
-Your vet will advise you on feeding and providing water to best prevent side effects like vomiting.
+The vet will advise you on feeding and providing water to best prevent side effects like vomiting.
 You’ll also be instructed to give your dog safe downtime until they get their bearings again.

 If you need urgent veterinary advice, consult a vet online.

-If you need to speak with a vet but can’t get to one, head over to PangoVet.
-It’s an online service where you can talk to a vet online and get the personalized advice you need for your pet — all at an affordable price!
+Did you know you can speak to a veterinarian without having to travel?
+Just head over to PangoVet.
+It's an online service where you can talk to a vet online and get the advice you need for your pet — all at an affordable price!

 Conclusion